super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 generalized form of the problem – search for a solution using similar techniques described notably by [Ginsberg90], [Peterson20] and [Jensen97].

-This search can be summarised in three steps:
+This search can be summarised in four steps:

 1. Select the next slot to fill;
 2. Choose a value for the selected slot;